pegi4/tanstack-research/README.md

 ## Introduction

-TanStack Start is a full-stack React framework built on TanStack Router, with a client-first approach and fast Vite-powered development.
+TanStack Start is a router-first, type-safe framework built on Vite, offering full-document SSR/streaming as a simpler alternative to RSC.

 **Key Philosophy:**
 - **Type-safe everything** - From routing to server functions, full TypeScript coverage